-10-614-123 Electrical and Mechanical Systems 4 credits Covers the basic principles of plumbing, electrical, lighting, daylighting, HVAC, fire safety, sprinklers, energy efficient design, vertical transportation and acoustics found in buildings today.
+10-614-123 Electrical and Mechanical Systems 4 credits

+Covers the basic principles of plumbing, electrical, lighting, daylighting, HVAC, fire safety, sprinklers, energy efficient design, vertical transportation and acoustics found in buildings today.
 Particular attention will be paid to the Wisconsin Commercial Building Code and its impact on these systems.
 Guest speakers and a small student designed project will augment the course.
 Prerequisites: 10-614-112 and 10-804-116.

-10-614-132 Building Estimating Studies problems and responsibilities of the estimator, including plans, specifications and published construction cost data.
+10-614-132 Building Estimating 2 credits Studies problems and responsibilities of the estimator, including plans, specifications and published construction cost data.
 Emphasis on estimating techniques and methods of preparing estimates and take-offs.
-Prerequisite: 10-804-116.
+Prerequisites: 10-614-115 and 10-804-116.